 I am a gardener because my grandmother was a gardener.
 Aunty Ida in Cassandra is a gardener because my grandmother was a gardener.
 The garden scenes in the book are a product of my fond memories of gardening with my grandmother who I had the privilege of living next door to.

-It turns out calla lilies and arum lilies are sometimes named interchangeably as the same plant.
+It turns out calla lilies and Arum lilies are sometimes named interchangeably as the same plant.
 Arums are a weed in some states in Australia and the suggested alternative is calla lilies.
-I am happy with my calla lilly.
+I am happy with my calla lily.

 5 thoughts on “Grandma’s poison arum lily”

 My best guess on the tall plants is that they are mallow?
 I love the old pictures, too!

 I think you might be on to something.
 I have never heard of mallow but I just googled it and hibiscus belong to the mallow family.
 I thought they looked like hibiscus flowers but not like a hibiscus plant so mallow could be it.
 Thank you.